lscalese/isc-rest-json-filter/README.md

 ## Links

-If you are interested by this feature, you will be probably interested by [GraphQL](https://graphql.org/) approach.
+If you are interested by these features, you will be probably interested by [GraphQL](https://graphql.org/) approach.
 An Objectscript implementation by Gevorg Arutiunian is available [here](https://openexchange.intersystems.com/package/GraphQL).

 ## How to start coding